lurgh/infinitive-jkp717/README.md

 * `infinitive/zone/X/hold`: bool flag for Hold setting, `false` or `true` (not really useful with HA -- use `preset` instead)
 * `infinitive/zone/X/preset`: HA-style "preset" flag; currently `hold`, `vacation`, or `none`
 * `infinitive/zone/X/damperPos`: zone damper position reported by zoning unit, 0-100 as whole number percent where 100 is fully open
-* `infinitive/zone/X/flowWeight`: airflow allocation factor for this zone as a decimal fraction (0-1) - multiply to total airflowCFM by this number to get the reported airflow for this zone.
+* `infinitive/zone/X/flowWeight`: airflow allocation factor for this zone as a decimal fraction (0-1) - multiply the total airflowCFM by this number to get the reported airflow for this zone.
 * `infinitive/zone/X/overrideDurationMins`: minutes remaining on zone setting override, zero if none